Privicore

 Template State#

 Available policy templates that can be instantiated.
-Templates are read-only and provided by Privicore.
+Templates are read-only, provided by Privicore, and define:

 Inactive State#